ObliviousAI/dp-serializers-client/README.md

 ```
 Once client is initialized it can be used to send requests to respective DP frameworks.

-The dp-seriel-client enables serialization of popular Differential Privacy frameworks and makes it possible to query data with corresponding server running.

 ## Querying OpenDP
 ```python
 import dp_serial.opendp_logger.trans as trans